cseanburns/research-notebook/source/cv/index.markdown

 ### Refereed Conference Abstracts

+Budd, J. M., **Burns**, C. S., &amp; Moulaison, H. M. (2013, *Forthcoming*).
+High-stakes information: Deciding what constitutes quality in our products of communication.
+Proceedings of the Association for Information Science &amp; Technology.

 **Burns**, C. S., Lana, A., &amp; Budd, J. M. (2012).
 Institutional repositories: Costs and benefits.
 40th Annual Conference of the Canadian Association for Information Science